Davinci-lab/BridgeGuard/Whitepaper-v1.0.md

 ## 7. Conclusion

-Cross-chain bridges will remain prime targets as long as their security relies solely on pre-deployment audits and reactive monitoring. **CarthEdge BridgeGuard** introduces a new paradigm: a proactive, invariant-based runtime kernel that continuously verifies the mathematical safety of every transfer.
+Cross-chain bridges will remain prime targets as long as their security relies solely on pre-deployment audits and reactive monitoring. **BridgeGuard** introduces a new paradigm: a proactive, invariant-based runtime kernel that continuously verifies the mathematical safety of every transfer.
 Its unique combination of bridge-native invariants, explainable decisions, and plug-and-play connectors makes it the most performant and powerful bridge security solution available today.

 BridgeGuard is open-source, defensive-only, and ready for immediate integration.
 We invite bridge operators, auditors, and the broader research community to adopt, test, and extend this foundational layer of cross-chain security.